kovasap/cljs-board-game/README.md

 In order of priority.

+1. Make it so that completing certain production chains allows you to build on some other tile types.
 1. Finish affinity system that gives you more affinity the more developments you have on specific land types.
    E.g.